 For a country like Nepal which is still crawling through kbps internet speed, responsive website design poses significant challenges along with its opportunities.
 One major and obvious setback would be elongated loading periods and other constraints regarding time & money, browser compatibility, performance and content still hover around the matter.
 However, few initiations and websites in Nepal have started responsive designs and some of them have integrated responsive designs in mobile versions of their websites.

 SoftNEP has always been offering its expertise in the field – SoftNEP was one of the earliest mobile website developers with projects like Radio Kantipur and worked extensively to help Setopati and Ujyaalo Online introduce responsive mobile sites.
-Our team of designers and developers are excited at the prospect of shaping the future of web technology with their responsive designs and innovative practices for responsive website design in Nepal (You could argue that even SoftNEP’s own site isn’t responsive, but that’s a story for another blog post).
+Our professional and experienced team of web designers and web developers are excited at the prospect of shaping the future of web technology with their responsive designs and innovative practices for responsive website design in Nepal.

 Know about a great responsive website designed by Nepal?
 Share it with us in the comments.
 And remember, responsive website design is not a mobile strategy, it’s a web strategy!